 For more information see the Spacecraft and Payload pages.

 Prior to fiscal year (FY) 2014, NASA required missions to allocate 1-2% of mission funds to education and public outreach (E/PO).
 For FY 2014, the Administration's budget no longer funds E/PO in NASA missions.
 The OSIRIS-REx mission now has a Communication and Public Engagement (CPE) program to engage the public in the mission, its science, and its engineering.
 The CPE program provide pathways of engagement through the Internet, local and regional events, and citizen science programming.

 - Website with links to additional resources

-The E/PO group has various ways for people to become involved.
-The OSIRIS-REx E/PO program has a variety of volunteer jobs ranging from simple logistical aid, to helping develop materials and activities, to presenting programs with opportunities increasing as we ramp up after launch in 2016.
+The Communication and Public Engagement (CPE) group has various ways for people to become involved.
+The OSIRIS-REx CPE program has a variety of volunteer jobs ranging from simple logistical aid, to helping develop materials and activities, to presenting programs with opportunities increasing as we ramp up after launch in 2016.

 - Representing the OSIRIS-REx mission at Local Events

 A Near-Earth Object is a comet or asteroid orbiting the Sun in the neighborhood of the Earth.
 Most asteroids reside in the asteroid belt between Mars and Jupiter.
 Over 500,000 main belt asteroids are known.
 Over 8,000 near-Earth objects have been found.
 Comets reside in the outer solar system but recent studies indicate that there is a spectrum of objects.
 An object becomes an NEO because the gravitational attraction of planets (primarily the very large Jupiter) and other objects have nudged it into an orbit that brings it into Earth’s neighborhood.

 The OSIRIS-REx mission targets asteroid (101955) Bennu (formerly 1999 RQ36).
 When observers discover small objects in the solar system, the Minor Planet Center gives them formal names.